silentium9527/CISC-4900/README.md

 ## **How to use**
 1. Download the repository from GitHub, and make sure your computer has Visual Studio Code, SQLyog, IntelliJ IDEA, Java.
-2. In IntelliJ IDEA, add "../backend/pom.xml" as an existing source, and set SDK as "Oracle OpenJDK 17.0.1", then run.
+2. In IntelliJ IDEA, add "../backend/pom.xml" as an existing source, and set SDK as "Oracle OpenJDK 17.0.1", then click run.
-3. Copy "../data.sql" and paste into SQLyog
+3. Copy "../data.sql" and paste into SQLyog, click run.
+4. Open VScode, download Live Server extension.
+Then run "../f